jdevfullstack-tutorials/github-for-non-code-writers/README.md

 still preserve the original form.
 When we say annotations, you
-are telling that there are certain formats for your documents, for example a certain word will be bold when printed
+are telling that there are certain formats for your documents, for example, a certain word will be bold when printed
 / rendered.
 Another example, to organize a document, you'll be using a heading.